Perdu/Cookie-Glasses/README.md

 5. Enable Developer mode in the top right.
 6. Choose "Load unpacked"
 7. Choose the `build` folder generated in Step 3.
-8. Visit websites implementing the Transparency & Consent Framework
+8. Visit websites implementing the Transparency & Consent Framework (note that you may need a VPN for some sites if you are not residing in the EU)
-9. Enjoy detecting violations!
+10. Enjoy detecting violations!

 ### Firefox